kadamraval/TempMailLab/docs/plan.md

 # Subscription Plan Feature Logic

 This document details the precise logic for how each feature defined in a subscription plan will be implemented and connected to the application's behavior.
+This is the definitive blueprint for all development work related to plans and features.
+All UI/UX is considered final and will not be changed.

 ---